 Fig 6: The correlation coefficient of dengue cases and deaths in different districts and its population size, population density, and distance from Dhaka city.
 A positive correlation exists with the population density of the district and a negative correlation exists with the distance from the capital city Dhaka.

-In the negative binomial regression model, a statistically significant negative association was identified between the distance of each district from Dhaka city and the incidence of dengue cases (Incidence Rate Ratio [IRR]: 0.995, 95% CI: 0.992-0.997) indicating that districts far away from Dhaka city had lower number of dengue cases.
+In the GLMM model, a statistically significant negative association was identified between the distance of each district from Dhaka city and the incidence of dengue cases (Incidence Rate Ratio [IRR]: 0.99, 95% CI: 0.99-1.00) indicating that districts far away from Dhaka city had lower number of dengue cases.
 While population density exhibited slight negative associations, and the ratio of the urban-rural population ratio showed a slight positive association with dengue cases without statistical significance (Table 2).

-Table 2.
-The negative binomial regression models for outcome (Dengue cases) and other explanatory variables